Carr-Bridge Ahead Ltd was formed in 2004 with the purpose of support members to develop the wishes of the community.

 The Board of Directors normally meets every 2 months although this was much curtailed by the pandemic restrictions during 2020, however the Board is now meeting regularly online.

-The Board has three working groups each of whom have delegated powers-
+The Board currently has 4 Sub Committees and 2 Project Groups each of whom have delegated powers-

 - The Organising and Delivery team for Carve Carrbridge® Organising Team for the Scottish Open Chainsaw Carving Competition®,